Introduction to Deferred Linking

 click_idfrom the Play Install Referrer on Android for deterministic matching. -

-Probabilistic matching (a fallback) uses multiple signals collected at click time and again on first app open, then computes a similarity score.
+Probabilistic matching (fallback) uses multiple signals collected at click time and again on first app open, then computes a similarity score.
 Signals can include user agent, screen size, system version, locale, timezone, IP and optionally the clipboard contents.
 If the best candidate's score exceeds a conservative threshold, we return the matched link.

 Limitations and important notes